Blinue/Magpie/docs/Interact with Magpie programally.md

 destRect.bottom = (LONG)(INT_PTR)GetProp(hwndScaling, L"Magpie.DestBottom");
 ```

+### Notes

+These properties are guaranteed to exist only after the scaling window has completed its initialization.
+Therefore, it's advisable to check whether the scaling window is visible before retrieving these properties, especially when obtaining the handle using the class name.

 ## How to Keep Magpie Scaling When Your Window Is in the Foreground

 Magpie stops scaling when the foreground window changes, with some system windows being exceptions.
 By setting the `Magpie.ToolWindow` property, you can include your window and all its owned windows in the exceptions list.